vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

-The Vega protocol allows liquidity to be priced individually for each market, a design decision that allows liquidity providers to earn more on markets with little liquidity competition, and drives down fees on markets where there are many participants committing liquidity.
+The Vega protocol allows liquidity to be priced individually for each market, a design decision that rewards liquidity providers for taking a bigger risk on markets with little liquidity competition by allowing them to earn more per trade, and drives down fees on markets where there are many participants committing liquidity.

+Providing liquidity on a market can be done using a combination of two tactics: standard [limit orders](./trading-on-vega/orders#limit-orders) and a [liquidity commitment]().

-Participants who place limit orders on a market are also supplying liquidity, and are rewarded by receiving a portion of the maker fee.
-However, this section focuses on the liquidity provision trading strategy, which involves keeping a series of orders active and funded on a market by using liquidity commitment orders.
+Participants who place limit orders on a market are, by default, supplying liquidity, and are rewarded by receiving a portion of the maker fee.
+Typically liquidity providers would aim to meet some of their liquidity obligation using standard limit orders, which give them the most control over their strategy.
+The [batch orders transaction](./trading-on-vega/orders#batch-orders) is designed to enable this efficiently.

+This section focuses primarily on how a liquidity commitment works.
+This involves submitting one liquidity commitment that keeps a series of orders active and funded on a market.
+The buy and sell shapes submitted as part of the liquidity commitment can be used alongside standard limit orders to provide liquidity.

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

 Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, as well as at any time while the market is trading.
 Committing earlier in a market's lifecycle leads to a higher equity-like share in that market, assuming the trading volume on the market increases with time.

-## Liquidity providers
+## Liquidity commitments
-Participants with sufficient collateral can provide liquidity for markets through liquidity commitment orders.
+Participants with sufficient collateral can provide liquidity for markets through a liquidity commitment submission.

 A liquidity provision commitment is made up of a series of orders that sit on the order book to be filled.
-Liquidity providers need to be able to support their liquidity commitment - their available collateral must be able to meet the size of the nominated commitment amount and the margins required to support the orders generated from that commitment.
+Liquidity providers need to be able to support their liquidsity commitment - their available collateral must be able to meet the size of the nominated commitment amount and the margins required to support the orders generated from that commitment.
+Providers will also set aside a bond to cover their liquidity commitment, which is used if their collateral cannot cover it.

 **Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
 It is not possible to cancel the individual limit orders that are created from a liquidity commitment.